makrai/notes/jurafsky-slp-ed2-ch01-intro.md

 * the automaton and probabilistic or information-theoretic models
 * automaton arose in the 1950s
-  out of Turing’s (1936) model of algorithmic computation, considered by many
+  out of Turing’s (1936) model of algorithmic computation
   * the foundation of modern computer science
-  * McCulloch-Pitts neuron (McCulloch and Pitts, 1943), a simplified model of the neuron as a kind of computing element that could be described in terms of propositional logic, and then to the work of
+  * McCulloch-Pitts neuron (McCulloch and Pitts, 1943), a simplified model of the neuron as a kind of computing element that could be described in terms of propositional logic
   * Kleene (1951, 1956) on finite automata and regular expressions
   * Shannon (1948) applied probabilistic models of discrete Markov processes to automata for language